Nets vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional Nets Insights & Trends

-- Brooklyn has gone 6-4 over its past 10 contests, with a 4-6 record against the spread in that span.
+- Brooklyn has a 3-7 record against the spread while finishing 5-5 overall in its past 10 games.

-- In their past 10 contests, the Nets have hit the over five times.
+- Four of the Nets' past 10 games have hit the over.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.